AnnaSophia Robb: Career

 Robb went on to appear in The Reaping; Have Dreams, Will Travel; Jumper; and Spy School.
 Despite negative reviews of the film overall, Robb's performance in Sleepwalking garnered praise.
-Time film critic Richard Schickel said: "There is a wonderful range to Robb's work...this is extraordinarily mature acting from someone this young and she wins our sympathy without once begging for it."
-In 2008, she recorded the voice of Mary Magdalene in The Word of Promise: Next Generation – New Testament: Dramatized Audio Bible.
+Time film critic Richard Schickel said: "There is a wonderful range to Robb's work...this is extraordinarily mature acting from someone this young, and she wins our sympathy without once begging for it."
+In 2008, Robb recorded the voice of Mary Magdalene in The Word of Promise: Next Generation – New Testament: Dramatized Audio Bible.
 She also starred in Race to Witch Mountain (2009).
 In 2010, she appeared in The Space Between.
-She then starred in Soul Surfer, playing Bethany Hamilton, who continued to surf after losing her arm in a shark attack.
+Robb then starred in Soul Surfer, playing Bethany Hamilton, who continued to surf after losing her arm in a shark attack.

 In May 2011, Robb was announced to star as Wendy Darling in Pan, but later dropped out of the project.
-It was reported on February 3, 2012, that Robb had landed a role in Life at These Speeds.
-Later that month, Robb was cast as the young Carrie Bradshaw in The CW's Sex and the City prequel, The Carrie Diaries, and appeared in the teen comedy, The Way, Way Back.
+On February 3, 2012, it was reported that Robb had landed a role in Life at These Speeds.
+Later that month, she was cast as the young Carrie Bradshaw in The CW's Sex and the City prequel, The Carrie Diaries, and appeared in the teen comedy, The Way, Way Back.

 In October 2013, Robb started filming for A Conspiracy on Jekyll Island, playing the cancer-stricken daughter of lead characters played by Frank Grillo and Minnie Driver; it was released as The Crash in 2017.

 Robb played the role of Alice Green in the PBS Civil War historical drama series Mercy Street from 2016 to 2017.